Comprehensive List of Search Engines You Can Use Instead of Google

 - When added up, traffic from “smaller” search engines can equal what you receive from Google.

-- Many people don’t optimize their website for search engines other than Google, meaning that it can be easier to reach the first page.
+- Many people don’t optimize their website for search engines other than Google, meaning it can be easier to reach the first page.

 Questions to Answer